tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 **Attack:** Charisma + Level vs. MD

-**Hit:** 5d8 + Charisma holy damage, and the target loses all nastier specials (save ends).
+**Hit:** 5d8 + Charisma radiant damage, and the target loses all nastier specials (save ends).
 If you affect one mook, all mooks from that group lose their nastier specials.

 **Miss:** —